Women and Alcohol Addiction

 Alcohol affects women differently than men in many ways.
 Although men are statistically more likely to drink alcohol, women absorb more alcohol than men due to gender differences in chemistry and body structure.
 This means women can be more vulnerable to the effects of excessive use.
 Additionally, many social differences between men and women can make women who drink alcohol excessively more susceptible than men.

 This article looks at key differences in alcohol consumption and how alcohol affects women differently than men.
-If you are concerned about your drinking habits and feel that you may have an alcohol use disorder, contact Zinnia Healing at (855) 430-9439 for support.

 How Alcohol Affects Women Differently Than Men – Biological Differences

 Biological differences are the main reason alcohol affects women differently than men.
 Women have less body water than men of similar body weight and achieve a higher concentration of blood alcohol level than men, meaning absorption takes place more quickly with longer-lasting effects.